 My other hat is being a student.
-I started the Master's Program in Speech, Language, and Hearing Sciences at Purdue just recently (Fall 2011), and I expect to finish classes and some or all of a clinical fellowship before the end of the R03.
+I started the Master's Program in Speech, Language, and Hearing Sciences at Purdue in the fall of 2011, and I expect to graduate in the spring of 2014.
 It is a challenge being a student again, but I can only hope that it will help make me more sensitive to students' needs when I am teaching my own classes in the future!

 During the 2008-2009 school year, I was employed as a postdoctoral researcher in the Spoken Language Laboratory, directed by Dr. Michael Vitevitch in the Department of Psychology at the University of Kansas.